National Treasure (film): Plot

-Going to Patrick's house, the trio studies the Declaration and discovers an Ottendorf cipher written in invisible ink.
+Going to Patrick's house, the trio studies the Declaration and discovers a book cipher written in invisible ink.
 The message refers to Benjamin Franklin's Silence Dogood letters.
-Patrick formerly owned them, but donated them to the Franklin Institute.
+Patrick formerly owned them but donated them to the Franklin Institute.
 Paying a schoolboy to view the letters and decipher the code for them, Ben, Riley, and Abigail discover a message pointing to the bell tower of Independence Hall.
 Pursued by Ian, they find a brick containing a pair of spectacles with multiple colored lenses, which, when used to read the back of the Declaration, reveal a clue pointing to Trinity Church.
 Ian's associates chase the trio through Philadelphia until the FBI arrests Ben.
 Abigail and Riley lose the Declaration to Ian, but Abigail convinces Ian to help them rescue Ben in exchange for the next clue.
-Ian agrees, arranging a meeting at the USS Intrepid, where they help Ben evade the FBI.
+Ian agrees, contacts the FBI, and arranges a meeting at the USS Intrepid, where they help Ben evade the FBI.

 Ian returns the Declaration and asks for the next clue, but when Ben remains coy, Ian reveals he has taken Patrick hostage.
 They travel to the Trinity Church, where they find an underground passage that appears to lead to a dead end, lit by a lone lantern.
-Patrick claims it is a reference to the Midnight Ride of Paul Revere, pointing Ian to the Old North Church in Boston.
-Ian traps Ben, Abigail, Riley, and Patrick in the chamber, heading for Boston, which was Patrick's intent as the clue was fictitious and he knew that Ian would betray them.
+Patrick claims it is a reference to the Midnight Ride of Paul Revere, pointing Ian to the Old North Church in Boston, a claim that Ben supports.
+Ian traps the group in the chamber and leaves for Boston, after which Ben and Patrick reveal it was a false clue to get him out of the way, having anticipated the fact that he would betray them.
 Ben then finds a notch the meerschaum pipe fits into, opening a large chamber containing the treasure, with a staircase to the surface.
-Ben contacts Sadusky, who is actually a Freemason, and surrenders the Declaration and the treasure's location in exchange for letting Abigail go free, giving the Gates family and Riley credit for the discovery, and no prison sentence.
-On a tip from Ben, the FBI arrests Ian for kidnapping and other crimes.
+Ben meets up with Sadusky—who is actually a Freemason—at ground level to return the Declaration.
+In exchange for dropping the charges on him and Abigail, Ben wants to donate the treasure to museums worldwide, crediting the Gates family and Riley for the discovery and Ian's arrest in place of his own.
+On a tip from Ben, the FBI finds Ian in Boston, breaking into the Old North Church, and arrests him and his henchmen on the spot.

-Later, Ben and Abigail have started a relationship, while Riley is somewhat upset that Ben turned down the 10% finder's fee for the treasure so the entire collection could go to museums.
-But the 1% he did accept has still netted them all significant wealth.
+Later, Ben and Abigail start a relationship, and Riley is somewhat upset that Ben turned down the 10% finder's fee for the treasure.
+However, the 1% he did accept has made them all wealthy.